Thousands of nonprofits are hosting virtual galas, leveraging modern technology to engage their donor base and raise vital funds.

-If your organization has an AV department or contractor, start with a call to your AV director to see what video production tools you have available to you.
+If your organization has an AV department or works with a production company, call them see what video production tools you have available to you.
 Your benefit auctioneer also likely has some expertise in this area.

 If you’re on your own, investing a few hundred dollars to improve your video production will go a long way to keeping your audience engaged.

 - Camera: A high quality webcam compensates for poor lighting and turns your gala into a stellar marketing piece.

 - Microphone: Find a microphone built for podcasting and webinars.
 While most people will tolerate grainy footage, no one sticks around when they can’t understand you.

 - Lighting: Good lighting maximizes your facial expressions and removes shadows.
 Facing a source of natural light is a good alternative if you can’t obtain a professional ring light.

 - Backdrop: A simple backdrop reinforces your branding and focuses attention on the speaker.
 Or consider a green screen for unlimited options.

 - Soundtrack: Provide an inspirational soundtrack to set the tone and avoid awkward silences.
 Some events even add laugh tracks to simulate a live audience.

 - Encoder (advanced): Encoding software lets you film with multiple cameras and send a single video stream to your streaming service.

 Remember, however, no amount of production quality beats good storytelling and authenticity!